DSC180A-A04/spatiotemporal_analysis/README.md

 pip install -r requirements.txt
 ```

-3. Train models and make predictions
+3. Train models and make predictions.
+This will generate a `conformal_prediction.png` plot in the root directory.

 ```bash
 python run.py